section-engineering-education/engineering-education/articles/introduction-to-sequalize-orm-for-nodejs/index.md

 We have different types of `JOINS`, for more on that check out this [article](https://codingsight.com/everything-you-should-know-about-sql-server-joins/).

-### Object Relational Mappers(ORM) Node.js Approaches
+### Object Relational Mappers (ORM) Node.js approaches
 Before we get started with Sequelize, let's understand what an ORM is and some of the supported ORMs in Node.js.

 Object Relational Mapping is a simplified way of converting data between relational databases and objects.

 Many times we encounter scenarios where we have to write complex SQL query statements to perform CRUD operations from a database.

 Worse enough, we still need to convert data from the database into an object that is compatible with our language of choice, as we will see in the next chapter.
 It additionally simplifies the manipulation of database engines whenever the need arises.

-So how does ORMs work, well first, choosing the right database you want to use.
+So how does ORMs work, well first, we start by choosing the right database you want to use.
 Then, decide on the Object Relational Mapper that would work efficiently with the database, and install it.
 Since we're using Node.js, we'll consider Sequelize.

 Second, we create a database model.
 This represents the structure of our database.

 Database models provide the advantage of scalability, efficiency.
 The structure defined in the model includes tables, database collection, columns.
 We then connect our database.

 The types of Object Relational Mappers with Node.js support are:
-- `Sequelize` has support for PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server databases.
+- `Sequelize` which has support for PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server databases.
 - `Caminte` supports a large number of databases such as MySQL Sqlite3, Riak, Postgres, CouchDB, MongoDB, Redis.
 - `Node-ORM` has support for MySQL, SQLite, and PostgreSQL.